 Joy Pugh, director of the corps, said advisers continued to reach out to students and families after schools closed and students were sent home.

 “They all texted and emailed students,” Pugh said.
 “Some took the tech piece further, creating YouTube channels and videos for students to watch on relevant topics such as deciphering financial aid award letters.
-They spent many hours calling households to check in and see what questions students and families had about the application process, financial aid awards, delayed commitment deadline and online orientation.”
+They spent many hours calling households to check in and see what questions students and families have about the application process, financial aid awards, delayed commitment deadline and online orientation.”

 Lacking the daily contact with students, the advisers took to cyberspace, with Facebook pages, Zoom videoconferences and texts.